MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/move-frs-staging-folder-to-different-drive.md

 This article describes how to reset the File Replication service (FRS) staging folder to a different logical drive or folder for existing FRS replica members.

-_Original product version:_ &nbsp;Windows Server 2012 R2
+_Original product version:_ &nbsp; Windows Server 2012 R2
-_Original KB number:_ &nbsp;291823
+_Original KB number:_ &nbsp; 291823

 ## More information

 > [!IMPORTANT]
 > This section, method, or task contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
-For more information about how to back up and restore the registry, click the following article number to view the article in the Microsoft Knowledge Base: [322756](https://support.microsoft.com/help/322756) How to back up and restore the registry in Windows.
+For more information about how to back up and restore the registry, click the following article number to view the article in the Microsoft Knowledge Base:
+[322756](https://support.microsoft.com/help/322756) How to back up and restore the registry in Windows.

 The FRS is a multi-threaded, multi-master replication engine that replaces the LMRepl service in Microsoft Windows NT version 3.0 and Windows NT version 4.0.
 Whistler-based and Microsoft Windows 2000-based domain controllers use FRS to replicate policies and logon scripts that reside in the System Volume (SYSVOL) for Whistler-based and down-level clients.